microsoft/TypeScript-wiki/Performance-Tracing.md

 The goal of this process is to be able to extract a reduced repro for which you can file an [issue](https://github.com/microsoft/TypeScript/issues).

 1. This document is specific to TS 4.1 RC and TS 4.1, so you'll need to install one of those.
-    The easiest way is to `npm install typescript@rc` ( or `typescript@4.1`, once it is released).
+    The easiest way is to `npm install typescript@rc` (or `typescript@4.1`, once it is released).
-    There's no need to check in a change to your repo - you can just use it locally while you do your tracing.
+    Tracing with TypeScript 4.1 can be done once locally, so any changes to your `node_modules` and `package.json` can be discarded afterwards.

 2. Rebuild your project with the newly installed version of Typescript.
     Odds are you're going to get some new compiler errors.
-    Ideally, you want to fix these new errors correctly, so that the code you trace will be realistic.
+    Ideally, you'll want to address these new errors, so that the code you trace will be realistic.
     If that is not feasible, prefer `@ts-ignore` to `any`, because it will cause less short-circuiting.

-3. Once your project builds without errors, compile your project with `tsc` and `-generateTrace some_directory`.
+3. Once your project builds without errors, compile your project with `tsc` and `--generateTrace some_directory`.
     You can use `.` as the directory, but it may get cluttered, so a subdirectory is usually preferable.
     In this early version of the feature, you have to use `tsc` specifically - building through a bundler that invokes TypeScipt via the API will not work.
-    For best results, make sure this is not an incremental build (i.e. pass `-f` in build mode or `-incremental false` for regular compilation).
+    For best results, make sure this is not an incremental build (i.e. pass `-f` in build mode or `--incremental false` for regular compilation).

 4. Let's assume you called your output directory "trace".
     You should now have a directory structure like this: